emmt/Algorithms/newuoa/README.md

 (only the function values are needed) and accounts for bound constraints on the variables.
 The algorithm is described in:

 > M.J.D.
-Powell, "The NEWUOA Algorithm for Bound Constrained Optimization
+Powell, "The NEWUOA software for unconstrained minimization
->  Without Derivatives."
-Technical report, Department of Applied Mathematics
->  and Theoretical Physics, University of Cambridge (2009).
+> without derivatives", in Large-Scale Nonlinear Optimization, editors
+> G. Di Pillo and M. Roma, Springer (2006), pages 255-297.

 NEWUOA builds a quadratic model of the objective function from much less than `(N+1)(N+2)/2` values of the function (with `N` the number of variables).
 The recommended number of points for building the quadratic model is `2*N+1`.
 For smooth objective functions, NEWUOA is expected to be more efficient than COBYLA (which exploits a more simple linear model but implements arbitrary inequality constraints while NEWUOA is unconstrained).
+If you have bound constraints, you may consider using BOBYQA instead.

 In addition to being usable from C code, this version of NEWUOA has a few improvements over the FORTRAN version: